 We hear a lot about the “power of sin.”
 Sin has the power to enslave us and to ruin our lives.
 It is self-gratifying, self-exalting, and can often carry devastating consequences to those around us.
-For most of my life, I viewed sin as something to run from; but I also viewed it as something I would always struggle with.
+I’ve always known that sin was something to run from; but I’ve also viewed it as something I would always struggle with.
 I believed with all my heart that I was saved, but I embraced my struggle with sin as something I would live with until the day I went home to be with Jesus.

 But one day I was reading God’s Word and it hit me… Jesus set me free from the power of sin.
 And if I’m really set free, why am I still struggling with it?